 While I was concentrating on photographing this big bear walking away, and at the same time trying to calm the butterflies in my stomach, I failed to notice a huge male nearby until he suddenly filled my frame…………………..

 I managed to catch this one photo before he disappeared behind thick branches.
 But then, he stopped and rose up to his full height and we watched in awe as he proceeded to scratch his back against a tall tree and we could see just how gigantic he really was.
-And we gasped, both in amazement and frustration because we couldn’t photograph it as he was hidden behind the thick forest.
+And we gasped, both in amazement and frustration because we couldn’t photograph it as the thick forest was obscuring him.
 But I for one had no intention of running out there to get a clearer shot!

 Some people may say we were lucky this night, but in truth most of this was down to the way that Miha has set up this network of photographic hides.
 Because of his expert local knowledge and personal experience, and the fact that he is also a photographer, he has not only been able to identify perfect locations for the hides, but has also gone to great lengths to ensure that the bears get to know these areas as a regular source of food.
-His photographic knowledge also means he puts food out in area where the light is more favourable, so the bears are attracted into these spots.
-Therefore you are ensured of the maximum chance of a sighting, and of getting great photos.
+His photographic knowledge also means he puts food out in area where the light is more favourable, which attracts the bears into these spots.
+Therefore you get the maximum chance of a sighting, and of getting great photos.
 Of course there’s no 100% guarantee, but with Miha’s hides, it’s the best chance you are going to get…